ShaoPengyang/paperlist/README.md

 # paperlist
+This is the paper list for KDD 2019-2021 with the topic ``fairness''
 ## KDD 2021

 ### Deep Clustering based Fair Outlier Detection

 ### Explaining Algorithmic Fairness Through Fairness-Aware Causal Path Decomposition